 It is therefore built around the central concept of self-knowledge–better understanding one’s self, and using work and study to inform one’s interactions with the world.
 It sounds very hippie, we know, but that’s part of the reason it exists–to offer an alternative to standards and content-focused and institutionally-centered “delivery” of information.

 The theory here is that the 21st century is characterized by access, networks, digital media, and connectivity, which immediately dates old learning models and focuses.

 In a progressive learning environment, students should constantly be generating original ideas from multiple sources of information–and be doing so guided by teachers, mentors and communities, all in pursuit of self-knowledge and self-created meaning and creativity.

 We’ll be creating an updated version soon as we put this version into practice with students.
+(Update: we still need to do this!)
 Collaboration, creativity, and existing exemplar models probably deserve a role.
 As does some kind of support to help students see things critically (critical thinking).

 We’ll also take a look at making the font bigger, and maybe expanding this to two pages and offering it as a pdf for download.
 And add some color to make it easier to grasp at first glance.

 What problems or opportunities are within my reach?